• Skip to primary navigation

 Fort Lupton

-Fort Lupton Independence Day Celebration — Community Center Park at Fort Lupton Rec Center is filled with live music and fun activities from 4 p.m. to 8 p.m. including a huge all-ages ropes course, the Fire Department’s water slide, trampoline, bounce houses, petting zoo and carnival rides.
+Fort Lupton Independence Day Celebration — Community Center Park at Fort Lupton Rec Center is filled with live music and fun activities from noon to 4 p.m. including a huge zip line, the Fire Department’s water slide, bounce houses, petting zoo and carnival rides.
 Three food trucks and a beer garden on site.
-Country music concert with Kimi Most.
-Fireworks show set off at dark from the Coyote Creek Golf Course (new location for 2022).
+Live music by Soul Food Band.
+Fireworks show set off at dark from the Coyote Creek Golf Course.
+2023

 Georgetown

-Georgetown 4th of July — Pancake breakfast at Guanella Pass Brewery.
-Parade at 11 a.m. down 6th Street in Historic Downtown.
+Georgetown 4th of July — Parade at 11 a.m. down 6th Street in Historic Downtown.
+Beer Garden in Werlin Park.
 BBQ ($10 per plate) at noon at Georgetown City Park with music by the Cowboy Band.
-More live music on the Library Stage featuring the Jeffco Brass Band and Bottlerocket Hurricane at 3 p.m.
+More live music on the Library Stage featuring the Jeffco Brass Band (1 p.m.) and The Wrecklunds at 2 p.m.
+Don’t miss the Shootout Reenactment in Downtown with the Park County Regulators at 2 p.m.
 No fireworks in Georgetown.
 Head 15 minutes east to Idaho Springs for their show at 9:15 p.m.
+2023

 Golden